Thin-film bulk acoustic resonator: Resonators and high frequency filters/duplexers

 The use of thin film piezoelectric materials in electronics began in the early 1960s at Bell Telephone Laboratories/Bell Labs.
 Earlier piezoelectric crystals were developed and used as resonators in applications like oscillators with frequencies up to 100 MHz.
 Thinning was applied for increasing the resonance frequency of the crystals.
 However, there were limitations of the thinning of crystals and new methods of thin film manufacturing were applied in the early 1970s for increasing accuracy of resonance frequency and targeting increasing manufacturing volumes.

 TFR Technologies Inc., founded in 1989, was one of the pioneering companies in the field of FBAR resonators and filters mostly for space and military applications.
 The first products were delivered to customers in 1997.
 TFR Technologies Inc. was in 2005 acquired by TriQuint Semiconductor Inc. In early 2015, RF Micro Devices (RFMD), Inc. and TriQuint Semiconductor, Inc. announced a merger to form Qorvo active providing FBAR-based products.

 HP Laboratories started a project on FBARs in 1993 concentrating in free-standing resonators and filters.
 In 1999 FBAR activity became part of Agilent Technologies Inc., which in 2001 delivered 25,000 FBAR duplexers for N-CDMA phones.
 Later in 2005, FBAR activity at Agilent was one of the technologies of Avago Technologies Ltd., which acquired Broadcom Corporation in 2015.
 In 2016 Avago Technologies Ltd. changed its name to Broadcom Inc., currently active in providing FBAR-based products.

 Infineon Technologies AG started to work with SMR-FBARs in 1999, concentrating in telecommunication filters for mobile applications.
 The first product was delivered to Nokia Mobile Phones Ltd, which launched the first SMR-FBAR-based GSM three-band mobile phone product in 2001.
 Infineon's FBAR (BAW) filter group was acquired by Avago Technologies Ltd 2008 which later became part of Broadcom as described before.

 After acquiring Panasonic's filtering business in 2016 Skyworks Solutions became one of the major players in BAW/FBAR devices additionally to Broadcom and Qorvo.

 Additionally after acquiring rest of RF360 Holdings in 2019 Qualcomm and Kyocera are offering thin film resonator based products like RFFE modules and separate filters.

-Still many companies like Akoustis Technologies, Inc. (founded in 2014),Newsonic, Saiwei Electronics, Texas Instruments (TI), several universities and research institutes are offering and studying to improve FBAR technology, its performance, manufacturing capacity, advancing design capabilities of FBARs and exploring new application areas jointly with system manufacturers and companies providing simulation tools (Ansys, Comsol Multiphysics, and Resonant Inc. etc.).
+Many companies like Akoustis Technologies, Inc. (founded in 2014), Newsonic, Saiwei Electronics, Texas Instruments (TI), several universities and research institutes are offering and studying to improve FBAR technology, its performance, manufacturing capacity, advancing design capabilities of FBARs and exploring new application areas jointly with system manufacturers and companies providing simulation tools (Ansys, Comsol Multiphysics, and Resonant Inc. etc.).

 Companies in acoustics have also found thin film piezoelectric resonators for miniaturising piezoelectric speakers.